Product Information Workflow: How to Streamline for E-commerce

 Product information is a valuable resource for e-commerce businesses.
 Yet, creating and managing it is more complex than you might expect.
 This challenge was recently highlighted in an exchange on Reddit, where a user questioned the practice of creating product information on e-commerce sites and then importing it into an ERP.

-The original poster (OP) argued that since products can be sold through various channels, creating them in the ERP system would make more sense.
-Other users echoed this sentiment, emphasizing that if a product doesn’t exist in the ERP, it doesn’t matter if it exists on the eCommerce site because the rest of the business can’t fulfill it.
-Another user suggested that choosing the two approaches depends on the industry and the specific business.
+The original poster (OP) argued that since items can be sold through various channels, creating them in the ERP system would make more sense.
+Other users echoed this sentiment, emphasizing that if an item doesn’t exist in the ERP, it doesn’t matter if it exists on the eCommerce site because the rest of the business can’t fulfill it.
+Another user suggested that choosing between the two approaches depends on the industry and the specific business.

 What really is the issue here?
-Observing the exchange keenly reveals that the users face a product information workflow challenge.
-In other words, what is the most effective strategy for product information management across multiple e-commerce channels?
+Observing the exchange keenly reveals that the users face a product data workflow challenge.
+In other words, what is the most effective strategy for information management across multiple e-commerce channels?

 One user captured the short answer to this question aptly.
 The user said: “No ERP is a PIM!”
 As expected, the discussion ended with a consensus that the OP should obtain a PIM.